ehrpg/qstar/docs/character/flaws.md

 ## Requirements

-Flaws are usually restricted by Ability ranks, Skill ranks, or other stats.
+Flaws are usually restricted by Attribute ranks, Skill ranks, or other stats.
 Races or GM decisions providing flaws ignore the requirement.

-If a flaw states an Ability rank or Skill rank requirement, the character may not exceed that rank.
-Also a flaw's requirement prohibits a character to improve the Ability or Skill above the requirement.
+If a flaw states an Attribute rank or Skill rank requirement, the character may not exceed that rank.
+Also a flaw's requirement prohibits a character to improve the Attribute or Skill above the requirement.

 ## Character Flaws